 Optically these are good for budget binos, while not up to the standards of a more expensive model.
 That shows up most in the field of view which is just 341 feet – fractionally less than the 10x Nikon.

 There’s also some chromatic aberration around the edges, which isn’t intrusive but is there.
 On the other hand, the image is generally sharp, and for compacts, their dusk and dawn performance is very acceptable.

-This is a budget compact model, with a wallet-friendly price tag, so as you’d expect some compromises have been made.
-The objective lenses are the small 21mm size, and that makes a big difference – they have 40% less surface area, and light-gathering power, than 25mm lenses.
+This is a budget compact model, with a wallet-friendly price tag, so as you’d expect some compromises have made.
+The objective lenses are the small 21mm size, and that makes a big difference – they have 40% less surface area, and light gathering power, than 25mm lenses.

 The good news is that the optics are reasonable.
 Field of view is 378 feet, not great but better than the more expensive H2O, and image quality is surprisingly good as long as you have enough light to work with.
 If you’re on a tight budget, these are a lot better than nothing and worth considering.

 Q: What are the Best Hunting Binoculars for the Money?